stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 not fail to disarm and mollify one as fondly proud of his consort as Denis always was.
 Marsh evidently caught the change himself, for there was more confidence in his tone as he continued.

-   "&lsquo;I must paint her, Denny--must paint that hair--and you won't regret it.
+   ""I must paint her, Denny--must paint that hair--and you won't regret it.
 There's something more than mortal about that hair--something more than beautiful--'